umanlp/FairArgumentativeLM/README.md

 Includes all python files and notebooks subject to this paper.

+A brief description of the files in code/bias_evaluation is:

+- **calculate_language_model_bias.ipynb**
+    - This notebook can be used to evaluate the language model bias of different model architectures using the ABBA annotation corpus as a test set.
+This is done by calculating the models perplexity for stereotypically and anti-stereotypically biased sentences and performing a paired t-test on the results.

 A brief description of the files in code/adapter_based_debiasing is:

 - **cda_dataframe_creation.py**